KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/acknowledgements_prayer_of_gratitutde.md

 to self-empowerment.

 Kevin —
-your presence showed me
+your presence reminded me
-that connection is born not from perfection, but from sincerity and humanity.
+that connection is born from truth, heart, and authenticity — from showing up as we are, and meeting each other there.

 Alexander —
 a brilliant legal mind